 – Loss of appetite or thinness

 – Reduced levels of plasma proteins, platelets, urea and bilirubin

 – Extrapyramidal system disorders and exacerbation of the symptoms of Parkinson’s disease.
 People with Parkinson’s disease should not take kava.

 – You may also experience an allergic reaction to kava.
 Symptoms of an allergic reaction include rash, hives, difficulty breathing, difficulty swallowing, and inflammation of the mouth and throat.
 In these cases you should go immediately to a medical facility.

-* It is recommended to see Kava toxicity in the listing above.
+* It is recommended to see Kava toxicity in the listing below.